 If your symptoms suggest a contact allergen, such as a poison ivy rash, your provider will administer a patch test.
 The patch contains a variety of allergens and is applied to the skin on your back.
 After wearing the patch for 48 hours, you will return to the office for a reaction check-up.
 Because some substances cause delayed reactions, your provider will ask you to wear the patch for an additional 3-4 days.

-Your doctor may recommend a blood test to identify allergens when you can’t have a skin test or the results of your skin test are uncertain.
-The team at Premier Allergy and Asthma also uses blood testing to diagnose immune system deficiencies and evaluate patients with chronic hives.
+If you are unable to undergo a patch or scratch test, or your results are uncertain, your provider may recommend a blood test to identify allergens.
+The team at Premier Allergy & Asthma also uses blood testing to diagnose immune system deficiencies and evaluate patients with chronic hives.